Prototype-Cafe-LLC/OpenSerial/README-TCP-BRIDGE.md

 ### Prerequisites

-- Both machines connected to the same VPN
+- Both machines connected to the same network
 - Go 1.23+ installed on both machines
 - Admin privileges on Mac machine
 - No admin privileges required on Windows